-A blend of 2/3 Pinot Meunier and 1/3 Chardonnay, this wine is distinguished by its lovely freshness, minerality and purity.
-Notes of apple compote, honeycomb and a hint of creaminess and smoke.
+A blend of 22% Pinot Meunier, 65% Pinot Noir and 13% Chardonnay distinguished by its lovely freshness, minerality and purity.
+Fruity aromas, with aniseed, apple tart, saffron and sultanas notes.
 A gastronomic wine marked by richness and strong flavours.
 Lots of brioche and the complexity of an aged champagne, magnified in magnum!
+Smooth, dense and creamy, fresh and mineral, with elegant complexity and good persistence.
 The extra lees ageing gives a pronounced finesse and an expansive energetic finish.

 Story: Franck Pascal was one of the first biodynamic growers in Champagne and remains one of its most passionate and gifted winemakers.
 He meticulously cares for 7 hectares in the Vallée de La Marne with what he calls, “a deep sensitivity for nature and the energy forces in our vines.”
 The name refers to quint– a musical term related to tempo, and essence– the aromas coming from nature.

-Vinification: 45 year-old vines growing on chalk, clay, limestone and pierre meulière soils.
+Vinification: 45 year-old vines growing on chalk, clay and limestone soils.
 Grapes are hand-harvested, gently pressed and placed in an enamelled vat for the first alcoholic fermentation.
-Meunier and Pinot Noir are fermented separately then blended together after fermentation.
-Indigenous yeasts only, and kept on its lees for over 11 years.
+Pinot Meunier and Pinot Noir are fermented separately then blended together after fermentation.
+Indigenous yeasts only, and kept on its lees for over 10 years.
 Unfined, unfiltered with zero dosage.

 - France, Champagne